endurantgames/qgen/README.md

 **Important Note:** These tables are designed for creating interesting NPCs, and do not reflect actual demographics of queer people in any way!

+## Current Status

+As I am no longer actively developing this project, I have set this repository to "public archive".